-From Nope to Hope – Amazon purchase link (for an e-book version)
+From Nope to Hope – Amazon purchase link (for an e-book version or a print version)

 From Nope to Hope – sale link (at 40% off) – for the best e-book version that allows you type in it, in the exercise sections at the end of each chapter!

 All of these links are also listed on the Booklaunch page for this book.

 The first story, The Secrets of the Study, is about a girl who enters her father’s study to get some blank printer paper but instead finds papers that reveal she is adopted.
 To compound things, her father catches her…

 The second story, Pamela in the Park, is about a teenage girl who is out past curfew and is supposed to meet a temperamental drug dealer in the park to give him back some drugs she was holding for him.
 He doesn’t show up, but a policeman does…